- Was there a point in the book when you knew you had to keep reading? What was it?

 - Was there a character that you first thought of as "good" or "bad" and then changed your mind?
 How did that happen?

 - What was it about Jessica that she could not disguise about herself?

 - Readers often think fiction main characters expose an author's life.
 Did you see any ways in which you feel I was revealed through Jessica?
 How?

 - Were there any passages in the book that made you feel uncomfortable?
 Why?
 Does that say more about you or me as the author?

-- The Charity has been applauded for its realistic portrayals of behaviors, motivations and consequences behind terrorist acts.
-Does The Charity challenge your perspective on terrorism?
+- The Jessica Trilogy has been applauded for realistic portrayals of behaviors, motivations and consequences behind terrorist acts as well as the history of the Troubles.
+Do these books challenge your perspective on terrorism?
 How?

 These are questions I most hear from different readers and book clubs.
 Questions I have for my readers is what do you think happens to Jessica after the book ends?
 What do you want to see happen to her?

 This list should get the conversation rolling for most book groups.
 Of course, a glass of chardonnay or a Jessica Cocktail or two wouldn't hurt.